kbausch/AtlasIncompleteStage/README.md

 ![](https://lh6.googleusercontent.com/QydrPbB_2EAHG4zIIaeLLHiD1c6q6ByQHwRX-7F4Kt0xiSHKPLBxp9DZckqMBjGFkOcMiEmysY8GVm9olUmiOuFXoyg4_sbKygioFk3GD5xID3v1BAAwAxKxr5IARg1Jjz74cK1O)

-*(The Reset button will set the animation to be nothing and is used to clean the stage)*
+*(The Reset button will set the animation to be nothing and is used to "clean" the stage of animation)*

 ## Emoting